jashment/graphQL/readme.md

 ## "npm run deploy" to deploy Prisma/GraphQL and playground

-## "npm run load" to load the GraphQL database from seedDB.js
+## "npm run load" to load JSON from seedDB.js

 ## localhost:4466 contains playground and database